Tokyo: The Last Megalopolis

 The movie went on to become a notable success in Japan.
 It was one of the top ten highest grossing domestic motion pictures of 1988.
 It continues to be regarded in the country as a respected cult film.
+A sequel, Tokyo: The Last War, was released the following year.

 Plot

-The live-action film is an adaptation of the first 1/3rd of the original novel or the first four volumes (out of a total of 12).

 The movie begins in 1912 with Yasumasa Hirai explaining to Baron Eiichi Shibusawa Tokyo's long history as one of the most haunted cities in all of Japan.
 He specifically warns Shibusawa that the vengeful spirit of Taira no Masakado, an ancient villain, must not be disturbed, as its spirit is powerful enough to destroy the city.
 In response to this heeding, Shibusawa allows the Tsuchimikado sect (土御門一門) to advise him on how to make Tokyo a blessed city.
 However, both Hirai's and Shibusawa's efforts are opposed by the oni Yasunori Kato, a former lieutenant in the Imperial Army, who wants to destroy Tokyo by awakening Masakado's spirit.
 To do this, he attempts to kidnap Yukari Tatsumiya, the descendant of Masakado, to use as a medium to communicate with the spirit.
 However, his plans are brought to attention to the Tsuchimikado by Koda Rohan.
 Hirai and his followers lock Yukari inside the Tsuchimikado temple and perform the monoimi (物忌) ceremony to defend her.
 Kato and his followers launch a frontal assault against the temple with shikigami.
 Kato escapes with Yukari and uses her as a medium, but Masakado rejects his offer.
 Ogai Mori diagnoses Yukari as pregnant with Kato's child.
 Emperor Meiji passes away, marking the end of the Meiji Era.
 In a dramatic display of devotion to the Meiji Emperor, Hirai commits seppuku.
 His act divines the year of Tokyo's destruction; 1923, the Year of the Pig.